 Monetary

 NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Amount (In INR) Brief of the Case Has an appeal been preferred?
 (Yes/No)

-Penalty/ Fine
+Penalty/Fine

 Settlement Nil

 Compounding fee

 Non-Monetary

-Principle Name of the regulatory/ enforcement agencies/ judicial institutions Has an appeal been preferred?
+NGRBC Principle Name of the regulatory/ enforcement agencies/ judicial institutions Brief of the Case Has an appeal been preferred?
 (Yes/No)

-Imprisonment NEL
+Imprisonment

 Punishment Nil

-- No. of the instances disclosed in Question 2 above, details of the Appeal/ Revision preferred in cases where monetary or non-monetary action has been appealed. - NA - 4.
-Does the entity have an anti-corruption or anti-bribery policy?
+- 3. No. of the instances disclosed in Question 2 above, details of the Appeal/ Revision preferred in cases where monetary or non-monetary action has been appealed. - NA

+4. Does the entity have an anti-corruption or antibribery policy?
 If yes, provide details in brief and if available, provide a web-link to the policy.